Turkish opposition struggles to close gap with scandal-hit Erdogan

 Yet Erdogan's Islamist-rooted AK Party remains comfortably ahead of the centre-left, staunchly secularist CHP in the countdown to Sunday's municipal elections.

-"I am talking about efforts to legitimize corruption with an election," Kilicdaroglu said.
+"I am talking about efforts to legitimise corruption with an election," Kilicdaroglu said.
 "This is a test of our democracy."

 But his message does not much resonate with religiously conservative Turks who remain broadly satisfied with AK Party rule after 12 years of solid economic growth.
 To them, the CHP looks like an exclusive bastion of Turkey's old secular elite.